SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 built in states where learning is disabled and chunks will be built in states where learning is enabled.
 In these situations, justifications also serve another purpose: they provide an explanation of the results for future learning episodes in states that do have learning on.
-EBC does this by retaining all of the extra information that chunks have but justifications do not, namely those extra tests and how things would have been variablized.
-This allows EBC to learn chunks from justifications as readily as it can from hand-written rules and other chunks.
+EBBS does this by retaining all of the extra information that chunks have but justifications do not, namely those extra tests and how things would have been variablized.
+This allows EBBS to learn chunks from justifications as readily as it can from hand-written rules and other chunks.